codehacker74/password_manager/README.md

 ## If you wish to run this project across your machine in terminal, follow the link below

+Make sure to use the `passgen` UNIX file rather than the python file
 <a href="https://dbader.org/blog/how-to-make-command-line-commands-with-python" target="_blank">How to make command line commands with Python</a>

 Also, on the last step from the link above, ensure that you input the path into the file that is run at the start of your terminal.
 Or do `source [file you wish to run]` which should run that file at the beginning of a terminal session.